Junior Year Entry into The Psychology B.A. Program

+Students who are interested in entering the BA program need to set up a time to visit with psychology faculty to determine appropriate fit for the program.
 Success in the Psychology B.A. program requires significant skills in writing.
 Therefore, it is important to have the training you need before taking on the Psychology B.A. curriculum.
-The program moves fast and students without well-developed skills in writing can fall behind.
+The program moves fast and students without well-developed skills in writing are in danger of falling behind.

-Therefore, to enter the Junior Year of the psychology program, you need to fill out a Placement Application, do a Psychology Writing Sample, and take the Writing Section of the TABE test.
+To enter the Junior Year of the psychology program, you need to fill out a Placement Application, do a Psychology Writing Sample, and take the Writing Section of the TABE test.
 This will help determine your current skills level and help figure out which, if any, skills you need to practice.
+Also, you may need to take a brief Math Placement test if you have not had a recent college level math course.
+This test takes approximately 20 minutes.

 JUNIOR YEAR PLACEMENT APPLICATION